Chhatarpur: Maharajas

 After the independence of India in 1947, the Rajas of Chhatarpur acceded to India, and Chhatarpur, together with the rest of Bundelkhand, became part of the Indian state of Vindhya Pradesh.
 Vindhya Pradesh was later merged into the state of Madhya Pradesh in 1956.

 Geography

 Chhatarpur is located at 24.5500°N 79.3527°E. It has an average elevation of 305 metres (1,000 feet).

-It is located on the far north-east border of Madhya Pradesh.It is 133 km from Jhansi in Uttar Pradesh and 233 km from Gwalior in Madhya Pradesh.
+It is located on the far north-east border of Madhya Pradesh.